diarisdiakite/my_account_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank the Microverse community to inspire and encourage everyday programmers and aspiring programmers.

+The original design of this application is from [Gregoire Vella](https://www.behance.net/gregoirevella) on [Behance](https://creativecommons.org/licenses/by-nc/4.0/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>